SizunJiangLab/CRS/CRS_Project_Data_Description.md

 ### Description

-This is a publicly available scRNA-seq dataset from a Nature Immunity 2022 publication related to Chronic rhinosinusitis.
+This is a publicly available scRNA-seq dataset from a Wang et al. (Nature Immunology 2022) related to Chronic rhinosinusitis.
 The dataset has been processed and stored as a Seurat object.

 ### Detailed Analysis